dkattimu/GettingAndCleaningDataAssessment/README.md

 Getting & Cleaning Data
 =================================================================================

-Based on dataset data provided in course from:
+by D.A., and based on dataset data provided in course from:

 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory